cristianovitorino/tsp-gpt-rust/README.md

 ```

 #### Prompt
-Type the city names like in the below example, separated by commans
+Type the city names like in the below example, separated by commas
 ```
 sacramento, santa maria, bakersfield, santa rosa, monterey
 ```